-November was very busy with travels, celebrating Thanksgiving and kicking off the December holiday season, and I wasn't able to do a November update.
+November was a very busy month with travels, Thanksgiving and kicking off the December holiday season.
 But busy or not, I still read.
-Here's the one I read leading up to Thanksgiving and one to kick off the Christmas holiday season.
+Some food for thought for Thanksgiving and Christmas -

-Although he glosses over the difference between the Pilgrims and Puritans who colonized New England, Philbrick presents a nuanced history of the complicated relationships between Native Americans and the first English settlers.
-That complicated relationship resulted in King Philip's War (1675-78) which is considered by many to be the greatest calamity to occur in seventeenth-century New England.
-The economy of the Plymouth and Rhode Island colonies were all but ruined, and both the English and Native American populations were decimated - with captive Native Americans shipped to the Caribbean as slaves.
+- Although he disregards the difference between the Pilgrims and the Puritans who colonized New England, Philbrick presents a nuanced history of the complicated relationships between Native Americans and the first English settlers in New England.
+That complicated relationship resulted in King Philip's War (1675-1678) which is considered by many to be the greatest calamity to occur in 17th-century New England.
+The economies of the Plymouth and Rhodes Island colonies were ruined, and both the English and Native American populations were decimated - with captive Native Americans shipped to the Caribbean as slaves.

-The Man Who Invented Christmas: How Charles Dickens's A Christmas Carol Rescured His Career and Revived Our Holiday Spirits
+The Man Who Invented Christmas: How Charles Dickens's A Christmas Carol Rescued His Career and Revived Our Holiday Spirits by Les Standiford